 The researchers concluded that red meat consumption is associated with an increased risk of cardiovascular, cancer and total mortality.

-The Special Effects Diet provides you with explanations, choices and recipes to stay healthy and also lose weight.
+The Learn to Eat program provides you with explanations, choices and recipes to stay healthy and also lose weight.